 Join us for Seacoast Paddle for Pups!

-SUPs, kayaks, canoes… all paddle crafts are welcome to join this week-long event.
+SUPs, kayaks, canoes… all paddle crafts are welcome to join.
 Paddle solo, with your pup or alongside friends and know that every stroke is saving animal lives.

 Hosted by the Seacoast Paddleboard Club to benefit the homeless animals at the New Hampshire SPCA.